• Skip to primary navigation

 What’s Selvedge Denim, Though?

 Since the mid-20th century, almost all denim on Earth has been made on projectile looms.
-Before that it was made on shuttle looms, which make denim some ten times more slowly.
+Before that, it was made on shuttle looms, which made denim ten times more slowly.
 If it’s called selvedge denim, it’s been made the old fashioned way.
 (We get into more detail in this selvedge denim explainer.)

 Selvedge denim tends to be thicker and more complex than standard mall brands, though this doesn’t have to be the case.
 You can make perfectly boring denim on a shuttle loom, but customers who seek out selvedge tend to like interesting and unique jeans, so selvedge brands are known for experimenting with heavy and unusual fabrics, like yarn dyed with persimmon juice.